The small car park is level tarmac.

 The visitor centre has step-free access.

-Access to the Laigh Hall in the East Tower is from the ground floor.
+The Laigh Hall in the East Tower is accessed on the ground floor by a ramp.
 There is a step at the entrance (step-free access can be arranged by the steward).
 A spiral staircase of 26 steps with a handrail, leads to the first floor hall, which has a painted ceiling.

 The stairs (with handrail) continue with: